 Spanning Requirement.
-We require that the first version of a rectangle contains [4R, 8R] values.
-When finalizing the rectangle, [R, 2R] updates have been performed and therefore at least 2R of the initial values are still present, that is, span all versions of the rectangle.
-This ensures that the $\Omega(R)$ spanning values requirement is met.

-When finalizing a rectangle, it holds that [2R, 10R] values are contained in the rectangle at version $v_c$ .
-New open rectangles must be created to span the value range of the closed rectangle, where the values present at version $v_c$ are contained.
-If the count is in [4R, 8R], then a single rectangle suffices.
-If [8R, 10R] values are present, then the range is split in two rectangles at the median value, both with [4R, 5R] values, and T must be updated as described below.
-Otherwise, version $v_c$ of the rectangle contains [2R, 4R] values.
-A sibling rectangle is finalized, to allow for a merge of the rectangles to occur.
-Note that the early finalizing of the sibling preserves the $\Omega(R)$ spanning values requirement of the sibling.
-The combined present values is then [4R, 14R].
-A split may need to be performed, i.e., the result is one or two new open rectangles.
+We require that the first version of a rectangle contains [4R, 8R] keys.
+When finalizing a rectangle, [R, 2R] updates have been performed and therefore at least 2R of the initial keys are still present, that is, span all versions of the rectangle.
+This ensures that the $\Omega(R)$ spanning keys requirement is met.
+When finalizing a rectangle, [2R, 10R] keys are contained in the rectangle at version v_c .
+New open rectangles must be created to span the key range of the closed rectangle, containing the keys present at version v_c .
+If [4R, 8R] keys are present at version v_c , then a single rectangle suffices.
+If [8R, 10R] keys are present at version v_c , then the range is split in two rectangles at the median key, both with [4R, 5R] keys, and T must be updated as described below.
+Otherwise, at version v_c the rectangle contains [2R, 4R] keys.
+In this case a sibling rectangle is finalized, to allow for a merge of two rectangles.
+The sibling rectangle holds [2R, 10R] keys at version v_c .
+Concatenation the keys present at version v_c from the two closed rectangles gives a sorted list of [4R, 14R] keys for a new open rectangle.
+A split may need to be performed if there are 8R or more keys, i.e., the result is one or two new open rectangles.

-Updating the $B^{\varepsilon}$ -Tree T. After finalizing open rectangles, the $B^{\varepsilon}$ -tree must be updated accordingly.
+Updating the B^{ε} -Tree T. After finalizing open rectangles, the B^{ε} -tree must be updated accordingly.
 If an open rectangle was split, then a new child is added to the parent node in T of the updated rectangle.
-If this increases the degree of the node to $2\Delta$ , it is split by distributing its children into two new nodes, each with degree $\Delta$ .
+If this increases the degree of the node to 2Δ , it is split by distributing its children into two new nodes, each with degree Δ .
 Its buffer is also partitioned so that each buffered update is placed in the buffer containing its relevant child.
-Splitting the node further introduces a new child in the parent of the node.
+Splitting the node further introduces a new child to the parent of the node.
 Note that this may cascade up the tree, but only on the path towards the root.
-If a merge of the rectangle occurred, then a child is deleted from the parent.
+If a merge of the rectangle occurs, then a child is deleted from the parent.
 When merging rectangles, the merged rectangles must be siblings in the tree.
-The rectangle is merged with the left or right neighbor rectangle, which has a closest lowest common ancestor with the rectangle in T, to ensures that the value range of existing nodes only increase.
-This may cause the degree of nodes to be below $\Delta$ .
+The rectangle is merged with the left or right neighbor rectangle, which has a nearest common ancestor with the rectangle in T, to ensure that the key range of existing nodes only increase.
+This may cause the degree of nodes to be below Δ .
 Notably, we do not merge internal nodes of T, as this could create a large buffer that requires multiple flushes in different directions, known as flushing cascades [7].
-We instead allow nodes to have a degree down to 1, where deleting the last child results in deleting the path of consecutive degree-one from the child towards the root.
+We instead allow nodes to have a degree down to one, where deleting the last child results in deleting the path of consecutive degree-one from the child towards the root.
 As we show in Section 2.5, this does not affect the asymptotic height of the tree.